MatthiasScholz/terraform-aws-es-quickstart/README.md

 # AWS Elastic Search Configuration
+The following text is many extracted from the AWS documentation and reduced to the most interesting parts.

+## Quick Info
+* Configured AWS ES domain name: "tf-demo-es-vpc-tf"

-## Network configuration - VPC:
+## Network configuration - VPC
-- You control network access within your VPC using security groups.
+- You control network access within your VPC using security

-„““
 Choose internet or VPC access.
 To enable VPC access, we will use private IP addresses from your VPC, which provides security by default.
 You control network access within your VPC using security groups.

 Placing an Amazon ES domain within a VPC enables secure communication between Amazon ES and other services within the VPC without the need for an internet gateway, NAT device, or VPN connection.